Perseus333/website/_blog/jekyll-first-plugin.md

 end
 ```

-IT'S VERY IMPORTANT, if you just add `gem jekyll-plugin-name` it won't work, and you will spend the entire afternoon trying to figure out why… In theory it's only needed for plugins that are of the type `Command` but for some reason it also enables debug information to show.
+IT'S VERY IMPORTANT that you add the `group :jekyll_plugins do`, if you just add `gem jekyll-plugin-name` it won't work, and you will spend the entire afternoon trying to figure out why… In theory it's only needed for plugins that are of the type `Command` but for some reason it also enables debug information to show.
 I don't know why.

 BUT you also need to add it to your plugins in the `_config.yaml` so just make sure that your plugin is added like so: